Skip to Main Content

 The methodology of a literature review goes beyond just searching for information.
 Good literature review methodology follows a logical process and is well-documented.
 This module will cover this process, including how to effectively search for library and document your search methods in multiple disciplines.
 Attendees will leave with the tools to support them in the literature review research process.
 Note: For those wishing to learn more about the process for systematic or scoping reviews, check out the Research Synthesis Methods modules.

-This session was offered synchronously on Tuesday, May 23.
+This session was offered synchronously online on Tuesday, May 14.
+The recording is available in Brightspace.

 Erin MacPherson,